-Based on the genetic analysis presented in Bass et al. (2004) and the small number of loggerheads from the DTRU or the NGMRU likely to occur in the action area it is extremely unlikely that the loggerheads likely to be killed during the deepening project will originate from either of these recovery units.
+Based on the genetic analysis presented in Bass et al. (2004) and the small number of loggerheads from the DTRU or the NGMRU likely to occur in the action area it is extremely unlikely that the loggerheads likely to be killed will originate from either of these recovery units.
 The majority, at least 80% of the loggerheads killed, are likely to have originated from the PFRU, with the remainder from the NRU and GCRU.
-As such, of the 5 loggerheads likely to be killed, 3 are expected to be from the PFRU, with 1 from the NRU and 1 from the GCRU.
+As such, of the 29 loggerheads likely to be killed, 23 are expected to be from the PFRU, with 4 from the NRU and 2 from the GCRU.
 Below, we consider the effects of these mortalities on these three recovery units and the species as a whole.